Skip to main content

 14. Extra contacts - one thing you really don’t want to be caught without

-15. Wine- or bottle-opener keychain - for enjoying a glass in your hotel room after a long day
+15. Wine- or bottle-opener keychain - for enjoying a drink in your hotel room after a long day

-16. Skincare samples from the Duty Free shop - buy the fanciest kind you can find, then use it to hydrate skin before a flight
+16. Skincare samples from the Duty Free shop - treat yourself to minis of the fancy stuff, then use it to hydrate skin in flight

 18. Nasal congestion spray - a spritz before takeoff eases sinus/ear pressure and pain.
-Some editors pack gas pills too, because something about being up in the air seems to cause bloating
+Some editors pack gas pills too, because being up in the air seems to cause bloating

 19. Balm stick - a travel-friendly stick of balm is the ultimate beauty multitasker; use it on lips, hands, dry face patches, even as an eye-makeup remover

-20. Lacrosse ball - a cheap and portable tool for rolling out achy feet and muscles
+20. Lacrosse ball - a cheap and packable tool for rolling out achy feet and muscles

 21. Travel power/USB strip - charge multiple devices even when outlets are hard to find